 Participating in Partnership for Financial Equity Activities

-Community partners are invited to sign up staff for any or all of our committees, depending on the organization’s areas of interest.
-Staff on the committee distribution lists can attend meetings or simply receive committee minutes and mailings.
+Community partners are invited to sign up staff for our mortgage lending, small business lending or banking services committees, depending on the organization’s areas of interest.
 Community partners also receive copies of all Partnership for Financial Equity reports and publications.

 Becoming a Member Community Partner